Norwich Pride: 2008–09: Founding and first event

-The first Norwich Pride in 2009 ran from Friday 24 to Sunday 26 July and was attended by approximately 3,000 people, more than Savage's expected "few hundred", and a prediction of about 1,000 from of Norwich Gay Pride Collective chairman Nick O’Brian.
+The first Norwich Pride in 2009 ran from Friday 24 to Sunday 26 July and was attended by approximately 3,000 people, more than Savage's expected "few hundred", and a prediction of about 1,000 from Norwich Gay Pride Collective chairman Nick O’Brian.
+O'Brian as well as Di Cunningham, then-future leaders of Proud Canaries, were involved in organising this first event.
 The slogan for the event was "let's turn Norwich into a rainbow," and most of its funding came from trade unions.
-Events included 'Camp It Up Cabaret' on the Friday and the first Norwich pride parade on the Saturday from Chapelfield Gardens to the Forum, which was launched by the Lord Mayor of Norwich and preceded by an Oxjam concert organised by Oxfam.
+Events included 'Camp It Up Cabaret' on the 24th and the first Norwich pride parade on the 26th from Chapelfield Gardens to the Forum, which was launched by the Lord Mayor of Norwich and preceded by an Oxjam concert organised by Oxfam.
 A multi-faith service was held at St Peter Mancroft Church that afternoon, and Norwich Castle raised a rainbow flag on the day.
 The event was attended by prominent LGBTQ human rights campaigner Peter Tatchell.
 Some Christians attended anti-LGBTQ protests during the procession and handed out leaflets which included words deemed "hateful" and "violently offensive" by Norwich Pride organisers.
 According to one attendee, these protesters held placards with bible quotes such as "the wages of sin is death."

 2010s: Rise in popularity and sponsorship

 In 2010, an interfaith church service was held at the Octagon Chapel in the city entitled Coming Out as a Spiritual Practice on the day of the parade, in an attempt to avert the "religious prejudice" seen at the parade the previous year.
 Also as a response to the anti-LGBTQ protests, artist Helen Simpson wrote to every church in Norwich and asked them to knit small squares of different colours, making a 40 m rainbow scarf from the 1,500 squares she received.
 The scarf was blessed at City Hall in 2010 and then hung on its balcony annually for Pride, though it was later thought to have been lost or binned.
 Other events aside from the parade to the Forum at the 2010 event included lectures and a Ladyfest concert headlined by Viv Albertine of punk band The Slits.
+Tatchell again attended the event in 2011, and participated in a "Question Time style debate" with MP Chloe Smith.
+It was again supported by the city's Lord Mayor.
+Norwich Pride held an annual LGBT History Month in March from 2011, and in 2012 the local Sing With Pride choir at this event honoured Labi Siffre, funded by a grant from Norfolk County Council's LGBT Icons scheme.